magento-ecg/coding-standard/README.md

 ```sh
 composer global require "squizlabs/php_codesniffer=*"
 ```
-Make sure Composer's bin directory (defaulted to `~/.composer/vendor/bin/`) is in your PATH .
+Make sure Composer's bin directory (defaulted to `~/.composer/vendor/bin/`) is in your PATH.

 Clone or download this repo somewhere on your computer or install it with [Composer](http://getcomposer.org/):